spikeydragoon/Cross-Ark-Chat/README.md

 For Non Discord Version of settings.
 * `ShowAdminCommands` tells the bot to either show or hide admin commands. `true` is to show commands and `false` is to hide them.
 * `ShowTribeLogsInChat` tells the bot to either show or hide tribe logs in chat. `true` is to show tribe logs in chat `false is to hide them.
 This only matters if you have show Tribe logs in Rcon enabled in your Ark Server Settings.
 This settings is mostly for people that wanted to have tribe logs in rcon however dont want it showing up in the bot.
+* `UsePrefixToSendChat` tells the bot to use the PrefixToSendChat or not.
+If true you have to type the prefix first before your message will be sent.
+Example /cc hello
+* `PrefixToSendChat` is the prefix that will be used if UsePrefixToSendChat is true.
+This prefix must be typed before the message to send chat.
+Example /cc hello

 For Discord Version of Settings
 * `TribeID1` should be replaced with the tribes id that you want the bot to get logs for.